paghdv/horizonlinedetection/README.md

 The algorithm is very similar to:"A Machine Learning Approach to Horizon Line Detection Using Local Features", T Ahmad, G Bebis, EE Regentova, A Nefian - Advances in Visual Computing, 2013

-// Usage for train: ./HorizonLineDetector 0 file_path_in training_file
+Usage for train: ./HorizonLineDetector 0 file_path_in training_file <br/>
-// Usage for run  : ./HorizonLineDetector 1 file_path_in file_path_out
+Usage for run  : ./HorizonLineDetector 1 file_path_in file_path_out <br/>
-//       file_path_in will be a list file in the case of training and a video file path in the case of running
+       		  file_path_in will be a list file in the case of training and a video file path in the case of running<br/>
-//       file_path_out video file path
+		  file_path_out video file path<br/>
-//       training_file will config file output in the case of training and will determine the file to use when running
+		  training_file will config file output in the case of training and will determine the file to use when running<br/>